Association: accounting obligation, what you need to know

 Updated April 4, 2026 - The association accounting obligation is a topic that still generates too much confusion among association leaders.
 Unlike commercial companies, the French law of 1 July 1901 does not impose a uniform accounting framework.
 But this does not mean a total absence of rules.
 In 2026, we must distinguish between minimum monitoring accounting, cases of annual accounts, publication obligations and situations where an auditor becomes mandatory.

 In summary: every association under the 1901 law must keep accounts adapted to its size and resources.
 The level of requirement varies: a simple income and expenditure book for small structures, complete annual accounts with a balance sheet and income statement for associations exceeding certain thresholds (€153,000 in subsidies, public fundraising, significant economic activity).
-An auditor is mandatory when the association exceeds at least one of the legal thresholds or receives more than €153,000 in public subsidies.
+An auditor is mandatory above €153,000 in public subsidies or in donations giving entitlement to a tax receipt, for associations recognised as being of public utility, those issuing bonds, and those whose economic activity crosses two of the three legal thresholds (50 employees, €3.1M in resources, €1.55M in balance sheet).

 Why does the 1901 law not impose uniform accounting?#